arasidprojectz/majorproject/proposal.md

 - Different cities
 - Variations in Sprites
 - Pokemon Evolution
-- Ability to catch more than a set amount of pokemons/also able to store pokemon in a box
+- Ability to catch multiple pokemons/also able to store pokemon in a box
 - Pokemon league
 - Able to save your progress
 - Intro screen with multiple save files and instructions